TotallyInformation/node-red-contrib-uibuilder/README.md

    *only added if index.html DOES NOT exist in the dist folder*

+   This folder contains the following example master files: `index.html`, `index.css`, `index.js`, `manifest.json`.

+   There is also a sub-folder called `images` that contains: `logo-red.png`, `logo.png`, `node-red.ico`.

+   Override these as needed using the local folders (1/2).

-   In this case, the `vendor` subpath will be available with some pre-installed vendor packages.
+The `vendor` subpath will be always be available with some pre-installed vendor packages.
-   Currently `normalize.css` and `jquery`.
+Currently `normalize.css` and `jquery` are always available.

 In addition, this node uses the httpNodeMiddleware Node-RED setting allowing for ExpressJS middleware to be used.
 For example, implementing user security.